 The Distribution Connection and Use of System Agreement (DCUSA) is a multi-party contract between electricity Distributors and electricity Suppliers and large Generators.
 Parties to the DCUSA can raise Change Proposals (CPs) to amend the Agreement with the consent of other Parties and (where applicable) the Authority.

 This document is a Consultation issued to DNO, IDNO, Suppliers, any other interested Parties and the Authority in accordance with Clause 11.14 of the DCUSA seeking industry views on DCP 138 ‘Implementation of alternative network use factor (NUF) calculation method in EDCM’.
-Parties are invited to consider the questions set out below and submit comments using the form attached as Appendix A to dcusa@electralink.co.uk by <<DATE>>.
+Parties are invited to consider the questions set out below and submit comments using the form attached as Appendix A to dcusa@electralink.co.uk by 3 April 2015.

 BACKGROUND OF DCP 138